 Recognition board Names added to the recognition board in classroom when demonstrating the behaviours for learning that are explicitly taught within the classroom setting.
-These include: speaking politely, being a terrific team- mate and active participation.
+These include: speaking politely, being a terrific team-mate and active participation.
 Personal Best certificates For demonstrating personal best in aspects of learning and behaviour throughout a school day.
 This focus here is upon an individual's efforts and achievements in relation to their abilities and areas of focus.
 Phone call home To highlight and celebrate an element of excellent conduct that has been observed by a staff member.
-Mini postcard Awarded by members of support staff who see the children at break times, lunchtimes, and other times in the school day.
+Mini postcards Awarded by members of support staff who see the children at break times, lunchtimes, and other times in the school day.
 Given to say thank you for the efforts of a pupil through their actions (such as kindness, offering to help, being a role model).
 Tokens Awarded to pupils when demonstrating effort and focus on our visual consistencies that we want to see throughout our school: Legendary lines, magnificent manners, and tremendous transitions.

 Golden Time An additional play time in the afternoon for those who have gone above and beyond throughout their day.
 Teachers choose children based on the child's own personal best, individual needs, and effort.
 A selection of children each day of the week will be chosen from each class.
+Names added to display board in main corridor.
 Weekly Headteacher Award Awarded to one child in the class each week who has embodied our school values and who has demonstrated exemplary behaviour and conduct.
 Celebrated with either ice cream or hot chocolate with Headteachers.
-Trips and experiences Used as a reward for a selection of pupils each long term who have regular evidenced exemplary behaviour and going 'above and beyond.'
+Names and photographs added to display board in main corridor.